 In celebration of their salvation, the Jews feasted, gave charity and exchanged gift baskets with each other.
 They celebrated being alive with tremendous joy and rejoiced at being part of a wonderful nation.
 It is the energy of their joy that permeates the entire month of Adar so that even now, 2,500 years later, when Adar begins, rejoicing is increased.

-* Some ancient walled cities, such as Jerusalem, celebrate on the 15th of Adar.
+* Some ancient walled cities, and Jerusalem, celebrate on the 15th of Adar.

 This Treat was last posted on February 24, 2012.